onwuemenejoshua/Vue.js-docs/src/content/docs/components/registration.md

 2. `<PascalCase />` makes it more obvious that this is a Vue component instead of a native HTML element in templates.
 It also differentiates Vue components from custom elements (web components).

 This is the recommended style when working with SFC or string templates.
-However, as discussed in [in-DOM Template Parsing Caveats](https://vuejs.org/guide/essentials/component-basics.html#in-dom-template-parsing-caveats), PascalCase tags are not usable in in-DOM templates.
+However, as discussed in <span class="custom-link">[in-DOM Template Parsing Caveats](https://vuejs.org/guide/essentials/component-basics.html#in-dom-template-parsing-caveats)</span>, PascalCase tags are not usable in in-DOM templates.

 Luckily, Vue supports resolving kebab-case tags to components registered using PascalCase.
 This means a component registered as `MyComponent` can be referenced inside a Vue template (or inside an HTML element rendered by Vue) via both `<MyComponent>` and `<my-component>`.
 This allows us to use the same JavaScript component registration code regardless of template source.